pradeephubgit/questdb.io/docs/reference/function/date-time.md

 `to_str(value, format)` - converts date or timestamp value to a string in the specified format

-Will convert a date or timestamp value to a string using the format definition passed as an argument.
-When elements in the `format` definition are unrecognized, they will be passed-through as string.
+This converts a date or timestamp value to a string using the format definition passed as an argument.
+When elements in the `format` definition are unrecognized, they are passed-through as a string.

 For more information about recognized timestamp formats, see the [date and timestamp format section](#date-and-timestamp-format).